Towards Light-weight and Real-time Line Segment Detection: Abstract

 \section{Abstract}

-Previous deep learning-based line segment detection (LSD) suffer from the immense model size and high computational cost for line prediction.
+Previous deep learning-based line segment detection (LSD) suffers from the immense model size and high computational cost for line prediction.
 This constrains them from real-time inference on computationally restricted environments.
 In this paper, we propose a real-time and light-weight line segment detector for resource-constrained environments named Mobile LSD (M-LSD).
-We design an extremely efficient LSD architecture by minimizing the backbone network and removing the typical multi-module process for line prediction in previous methods.
-To maintain competitive performance with such a light-weight network, we present novel training schemes: Segments of Line segment (SoL) augmentation and geometric learning scheme.
+We design an extremely efficient LSD architecture by minimizing the backbone network and removing the typical multi-module process for line prediction found in previous methods.
+To maintain competitive performance with a light-weight network, we present novel training schemes: Segments of Line segment (SoL) augmentation, matching and geometric loss.
 SoL augmentation splits a line segment into multiple subparts, which are used to provide auxiliary line data during the training process.
-Moreover, the geometric learning scheme allows a model to capture additional geometric cues from matching loss, junction and line segmentation, length and degree regression.
-Compared with TP-LSD-Lite, previously the best real-time LSD method, our model (M-LSD-tiny) achieves competitive performance with 2.5\% of model size and an increase of 130.5\% in inference speed on GPU when evaluated with Wireframe and YorkUrban datasets.
-Furthermore, our model runs at 56.8 FPS and 48.6 FPS on Android and iPhone mobile devices, respectively.
-To the best of our knowledge, this is the first real-time deep LSD method available on mobile devices.
+Moreover, the matching and geometric loss allow a model to capture additional geometric cues.
+Compared with TP-LSD-Lite, previously the best real-time LSD method, our model (M-LSD-tiny) achieves competitive performance with 2.5\% of model size and an increase of 130.5\% in inference speed on GPU.
+Furthermore, our model runs at 56.8 FPS and 48.6 FPS on the latest Android and iPhone mobile devices, respectively.
+To the best of our knowledge, this is the first real-time deep LSD available on mobile devices.
+Our code is available~\footnote{https://github.com/navervision/mlsd}.